 Want to do this using the Facebook App?
 Check out our step-by-step instructions for removing yourself as a Facebook Page Admin on a smartphone.

-The other day I realized that after a few years in the community management game, we’re still admins for several Facebook pages that we are no longer responsible for.
+The other day I found out that after a few years in the community management game, we are still admins for several Facebook pages that we are no longer responsible for.
 Sure, the irrelevant notifications are obnoxious, but more importantly, if anything unsavory happens on that page, we are still connected and could be liable.
 So I decided it was time for some Facebook admin spring cleaning.
 The entire removal process takes about 45 seconds — here’s how it works.
-Want to see how top brands like Porsche, Restoration Hardware, and Macy’s get ahead in social?
-Check out NOTICE – A Social Content Agency.

 1. Go to the page